Holding company in Dubai · Assets and subsidiaries

 Name reservation

-We validate the name with the relevant Companies Registry and obtain the official reservation.
+We validate the name in the relevant Commercial Registry and obtain official reservation.

 5. 05